The Anxiety Cause That (Almost) No One Knows About

 I am not going to tell you to stop taking your medication; only your doctor can approve or disapprove that.
 But do NOT try to the magnesium-amino-acids combo together with medication.
 There are possible counterinteractions.

-Amino Acids – The TwinLabs Amino Fuel has B1, B2, B6 and B12, which are needed for the amino acids to cross the blood brain barrier.
-It’s also liquid and therefore will absorb better.
+1. Amino Acids – the TwinLabs Amino Fuel has B1, B2, B6 and B12, which are needed for the amino acids to cross the blood brain barrier.
+It’s also liquid and will absorb better.
 You don’t have to start with the full recommended dosage, just measure 3/4 of an ounce once a day.
+The Amino Fuel is a 32 ounce bottle if you take 3/4 of an ounce a day the bottle will last about 40 days.

-Magnesium –Start with 120mg a day and add more if needed.
+2. Magnesium – start with 120mg a day and add more if needed.
 Too much magnesium can cause loose stools so you’ll know when to reduce the dosage.
-I recommend either the Natural Calm powder or the GNC magnesium tablets.

-Are There Side Effects?
+Are There Any Side Effects?

 As I mentioned above, over dosing of any natural supplement can cause digestive problems, but if you reduce your intake it will go away.

-It’s not recommended to take these along with any kind of medication because of possible counterinteractions.
 If you do stop taking medication, you will most likely have some withdrawal symptoms when stopping the meds so you might feel worse before you start to feel better

 Let Me Know How it Works For You